zalando/zalando-howto-open-source/README.md

 $ # on any other computer:
 $ docker pull registry.opensource.zalan.do/myteam/myartifact:1.0 # no auth needed for download!
 ```

-**Official Namespace**

-The official namespace for our projects is ‘**org.zalando**’, where applicable.

-**Applying Changes**

-All repository changes, including those made by maintainers, should come from GitHub pull requests so that we can streamline review and change tracking (as per [GitHub Flow](https://guides.github.com/introduction/flow/)).
-Everyone should have their own fork, though you can still edit READMEs/documentation/related files with the GitHub “Edit” button.
-The ‘master’ branch should be the accepted development head; pull requests get merged there.

-**Versioning**

-All project artifacts should be [versioned semantically](http://semver.org/).
-Tag all versions in GitHub with the exact version name (like ‘0.1.0’, i.e. do not prefix tags with “v.” or similar).
-For a better user experience, use the GitHub “release notes” feature to add notes whenever you change something in the new version.

 Project Promotion
 ------------------------------------------------------------